liferay-search/liferay-docs/en/user/articles/110-collaboration/07-social-network/04-exporting-widgets.markdown

 [ighome.com](http://ighome.com) or
 [igoogleportal.com](http://igoogleportal.com).
 These sites let users customize their own pages with gadgets.
 Users can share
-@product@ widgets on any OpenSocial-compatible site. @product@ does this by sharing the widget's URL with the OpenSocial platform.
+@sharepoint@ widgets on any OpenSocial-compatible site. @sharepoint@ does this by sharing the widget's URL with the OpenSocial platform.
 This URL is unique to the user's specific widget instance.
 Users can therefore share multiple instances of the same widget as different OpenSocial gadgets.